oplS17projects/DHill-and-JGoguen/template.md

 ### Statement
 Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?

+  The project we are doing involves an arduino, sensors, plants, plots, and databases.
+Our program will control an arduino microcontroller with a few sensors for temperature, light, soil moisture, and humidity.
+These sensors will keep track of not only if you need to water the plant, but also provide an in depth analysis on trends in water consumption of a particular plant type and age.
+Relation between the consumption of water and environmental variables will provide a better determination for how much water you can expect your plant to consume.
+Database entries can be made, containing information on the watering needs for certain types of plants in certain conditions.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.

 Be explicit about the techiques from the class that you will use.
 For example:

 - Will you use data abstraction?
 How?
+  ... abstract question...
+Devawn ?
 - Will you use recursion?
 How?
+  Reading sensors and writing/analyzing this information will be done in infinite loops.
 - Will you use map/filter/reduce?
 How?
 - Will you use object-orientation?
 How?
+  For certain arduino control features involving objects to represent external sensors and their associated pins/ pin functionality.
+  Also for database interactivity, will need objects to represent the strings of plant/sensor information pulled from or put into database (using sqlite).
 - Will you use functional approaches to processing your data?
 How?
 - Will you use state-modification approaches?
 How?
 (If so, this should be encapsulated within objects. `set!` pretty much should only exist inside an object.)

 - Will you build an expression evaluator, like we did in the symbolic differentatior and the metacircular evaluator?
 - Will you use lazy evaluation approaches?